icecube/skymap_scanner/README.md

 `skymap_scanner` is a python package containing two distinct applications meant to be deployed within containers (1 `skymap_scanner.server`, n `skymap_scanner.client`s), along with `skymap_scanner.utils` (utility functions) and `skymap_scanner.recos` (`icetray` reco-specific logic).
 Additional, package-independent, utility scripts are in `scripts/utils/`.

 ### Example Startup
+You will need to get a pulsar broker address and authentication token to pass to both the server and client.
+Send a poke on slack #skymap-scanner to get those!

 #### 1. Launch the Server
+The server can be launched from anywhere with a stable network connection.
+You can run it from the cobalts for example.
+For now, set `--timeout-to-clients` and `--timeout-from-clients` to a large value like 300000.
+This will persist the server in case the clients don't start up right away.
 ##### Figure Your Args
 ```
     --startup-json-dir DIR_TO_PUT_STARTUP_JSON \